Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Matrix Product State methods and experimental comparison

-Focusing on the low energy part of the spectrum, we observe a strong signal at the $M$ point as shown in the heat plot of Fig.~\ref{fig:DSF_exp}b.
-Not only is the normalized spectrum weight maximum here but we also notice a minimum with the weight in the vicinity decreasing rapidly.
-Such a decrease of the weight continues up to the $\Gamma$ point where the weight almost disappears.
-Such a feature will be seen again within the Schwinger boson approach (white dashed line in Fig.~\ref{fig:DSF_exp}b) in section \ref{sec:schwinger}, it is reminiscent of the vanishing weight for the photon in quantum spin ice models \cite{seeing_light}.
-Indeed, as we will see in section \ref{sec:qdm} by using the single mode approximation on the quantum dimer model there are transverse photon-like excitations with a very similar dispersion (blue line in Fig.~\ref{fig:DSF_exp}b).
-The transverse nature of such excitations at finite but small momentum can be extracted from the dimer structure factor and indeed quantitative agreement between the DMRG ground state and the QDM variational supersolid is seen in Fig.~\ref{fig:DMRG_QDM_dimer}.
-We conclude from such an analysis that the DMRG numerical results together with the QDM supersolid variational wave function and the Schwinger boson mean field theory agree on the minimum at the $M$ point, the qualitative low energy excitation dispersion, and its spectrum weight.
+Focusing on the low energy part of the spectrum, we observe a strong signal at the $M$ point as shown in the heat plot of Fig.~\ref{fig:DSF_exp}b. { The spectral weight is maximum at the $M$ point in momentum space and at a frequency of approximately $\omega_M\approx 0.3 J_\perp$.
+Away from this momentum point, the maximum in the spectral weight occurs for higher frequencies than $\omega_M$.
+The intensity of the spectral weight is also reduced away from the $M$ point and continues decreasing down to the $\Gamma$ point.} Such a feature will be seen again within the Schwinger boson approach (white dashed line in Fig.~\ref{fig:DSF_exp}b) in section \ref{sec:schwinger}, it is reminiscent of the vanishing weight for the photon in quantum spin ice models \cite{seeing_light}.
+Indeed, as we will see in section \ref{sec:qdm}, by using the single-mode approximation on the quantum dimer model, there are transverse photon-like excitations with a very similar dispersion (blue line in Fig.~\ref{fig:DSF_exp}b).
+The transverse nature of such excitations at finite but small momentum can be extracted from the dimer structure factor, and indeed, quantitative agreement between the DMRG ground state and the QDM variational supersolid is seen in Fig.~\ref{fig:DMRG_QDM_dimer}.
+We conclude from such an analysis that the DMRG numerical results together with the QDM supersolid variational wave function and the Schwinger boson mean field theory agree on the minimum at the $M$ point, the qualitative low-energy excitation dispersion, and its spectrum weight.